TobyBaril/EarlGrey/README.md

 # Changes in Latest Release

+Earl Grey v6.3.3 adds small updates to improve user-friendliness when installing and running for the first time.

+### Previous Changes

 Earl Grey v6.3.0 makes some important changes.
 Firstly, RepeatMasker now runs without checking for IS element contamination `-no_is`.
 In final GFF files, each insertion is now given a unique ID with `ID=`.
 The TE family is designated with `Name=`.
 This should enable parsing with Geneious or other visualisers.
 Other script changes are related to this change in field designation.

-### Previous Changes

 Earl Grey v6.2.0 now includes better checkpoints for TEstrainer.
 In the event of an interrupted run, resubmit your `earlGrey` command with _exactly_ the same parameters and Earl Grey will skip successfully completed steps.
 With this new update, TEstrainer intermediate files will no longer be deleted and a new run started from scratch.
 Now, TEstrainer can be recovered mid-run to save time and resources.